12 excellent reasons to volunteer

 The topic of women and empowerment has an important link to international development.

-Yet when women prosper, entire communities benefit.
+When women prosper, entire communities benefit.

 The definition of women’s empowerment is ensuring women have control over their own lives.